renzescalera/cypress-open-library-e2e-tests/README.md

      Functions:
      `sortWorksByOptions` - This function takes a parameter as a selected option for sorting.
 It clicks on the sort dropdown then select a chosen option.
 It also has an error handling that let you know if you use an invalid choice and provides you the right options to choose from.

-     @parameter: option (String) - Contains the option that will be selected in the sorting dropdown
+     - parameter: option (String) - Contains the option that will be selected in the sorting dropdown
-     @example usage: author.sortWorksByOptions("Most Recent");
+     - example usage: author.sortWorksByOptions("Most Recent");

      `validateFirstResultBookTitle` - This function validates the first title of the book

-     @parameter: title (String) - Contains the expected title of the first book that will be validated
+     - parameter: title (String) - Contains the expected title of the first book that will be validated
-     @example usage: author.validateFirstResultBookTitle("Harry Potter");
+     - example usage: author.validateFirstResultBookTitle("Harry Potter");

-   # GeneratedTestDataManager.js
+   #### GeneratedTestDataManager.js

    - This class contains a function that generates an alphanumeric string.
 The length of the generated string is based on the given parameter
      Functions:
      `generateRandomString` - This function generates a random string based on the given number of length

-     @parameter: length (Number) - The length of the random alphanumberic string that will be generated
+     - parameter: length (Number) - The length of the random alphanumberic string that will be generated
-     @example usage: generateTestData.generateRandomString(8)
+     - example usage: generateTestData.generateRandomString(8)

-   # LogInPage.js
+   #### LogInPage.js

    - This class contains the selectors and functions that are used in the Log In page.
      Selectors: